vermouthmoth/marionette/README.md

 In this mode, you can scroll up and down with the `SCROLLING_UP_KEY` and `SCROLLING_DOWN_KEY`, and right and left with the `SCROLLING_RIGHT_KEY` and `SCROLLING_LEFT_KEY`.
 Pressing `SPEEDUP_KEY` while in this mode will increase the speed of scrolling for as long as you hold it down.

-In both pointer and scrolling modes, the keyboard does not provide any output as a keyboard.
+In both pointer and scrolling modes, the keyboard does not provide any output as a keyboard, except for the keys configured as `PASS_THROUGH_KEY`.

 To terminate, just use `Ctrl+C` or `kill`.
 ___